 Flexible funding programs ForImmun and BONFOR

 Young scientists can benefit from flexible funding programs.
 These include ForImmun and Central Gender Funds.
 ForImmun will be established as a flexible funding program of the ImmunoSensation Cluster of Excellence.
-It will support the efforts of the Medical Faculty, LIMES, caesar and DZNE to promote their young researchers.
+It will support the efforts of the Medical Faculty, LIMES and DZNE to promote their young researchers.

 The Excellence Cluster’s steering committee selects and council promising projects within the five research areas for funding by ForImmun.
 ForImmun implements the following funding instruments: scholarships for PhD students, stipends for postdocs, promotion of young investigators, and junior research groups.
 This competitive recruitment and funding strategy of the cluster creates an attractive environment for the best young researchers on an international scale.